techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 (119)
 Suppose interface Inty defines five methods.
 Suppose class Classy declares that it implements Inty but does not provide implementations for any of the five interface methods.
 Which are true?
 (Choose two.)

-a.
-The class will not compile.
+A. The class will not compile.

+B. The class will compile if it is declared publi
+C.
-b.
-The class will compile if it is declared public. c.
-The class will compile if it is declared abstract.
+C. The class will compile if it is declared abstract.

-d.
-The class may not be instantiated.
+D. The class may not be instantiate
+D.

-Answer: CD
+ANSWER: CD
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: